spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/index.md

 ### Columns

-Columns in a Table are defined by the [Column Type](/docs/marketplace/dev/front-end/table-design/table-column-types/) and rendered within the columns (text, image, link, etc.).
+Columns in a Table are defined by the [Column Type](/docs/marketplace/dev/front-end/table-design/table-column-types/) and rendered within the columns (text, image, link).
 A new Column Type may be created and registered to the table.

 The Column component must implement `TableColumn` interface with the defined config and then be registered to the Root Module via `TableModule.withColumnComponents()`: